xgloria/FC_mapsample/README.md

 # FC_mapsample
-sample map with the NPMT and DPM jades
+sample maps with the NPMT and DPM jades

 #### index.html the output for raw map